Salary in Berlin – this is how much you should get paid

 How much junior profiles should get paid in Berlin

-For junior roles with academic backgrounds, this is the average starting salary in Berlin:
+For junior roles with academic backgrounds, this is the average starting salary in Berlin, based on major:

 Again here, bear in mind that those numbers are including commissions & other additional bonuses.
 The data is taken from profiles with less than 2 years of experience.
 No surprise here as well; the more technical your profile is, the better you chances are to get a good salary in Berlin at the end of the month.